8 Best Yoga Poses To Relieve Allergic Rhinitis

 What Is Allergic Rhinitis?

 Allergic rhinitis is a common problem in urban spaces causing inflammation and sensitivity in your nasal airways.
-The problem arises due to contact with allergens such as dust or pollen.

-Your body’s immune system produces histaminei XA chemical compound produced by the immune system to combat foreign substances or infections, which cause inflammation or a runny nose. to combat the allergen causing itchy eyes and a runny nose as side effects.
+Your body’s immune system produces histaminei A chemical compound produced by the immune system to combat foreign substances or infections, which cause inflammation or a runny nose. to combat the allergen causing itchy eyes and a runny nose as side effects.

 Allergic Rhinitis also occurs as a result of environmental pollutants, stress, a bad diet which make your respiratory and nervous systems sensitive leading to allergic rhinitis.